Camera Shutter Configuration¶

 The actual values needed for servo/relay settings depends on what hardware is used to send the shutter signal to the camera.
 The following topics describe the hardware setup and configuration settings for a number of specific cameras/camera types:

-- Camera Shutter Tutorial using Stratosnapper - shows how to connect to a camera with an IR interface.
+Camera Triggering using Stratosnapper - shows how to connect to a camera with an IR interface.
 The Stratosnapper can also be used to connect to cameras using other cables and protocols

 If these aren’t suitable for your hardware configuration, we recommend you check your hardware manual for information about servo/relay inputs that are accepted.